Interacting With the Officer

-There are many technical issues involved in a New Jersey DWI defense and prosecution that require counsel with NJ DWI defense experience.
+There are many technical issues involved in a New Jersey DWI defense that require counsel with NJ DWI defense experience.
 That experience also helps with more subjective issues such as stressing all positive actions that occurred during your interaction with the officer, and seeking to demonstrate that any less positive interactions are not necessarily due to intoxication.

 You need a New Jersey DWI defense law firm that has a reputation of fully fighting for their clients.
 Then, the officer, prosecutor, and judge will understand that your lawyer will thoroughly challenge the evidence alleged against you, and, if you choose, will go to trial in your case.
 If the officer, prosecutor, and judge understand that your lawyer will fight your case for as long and as far as you direct, positive things can happen.